 Nevertheless, there is something uniquely Wisconsin about a deranged killer’s severed head juxtaposed against the backdrop of one of the world’s top family tourist destinations.

 The head of Peter Kurten on display at Ripley’s in Wisconsin Dells

 Serial killer Peter Kurten’s severed head

-The scar is still visible on Peter Kurten’s scalp where a piece of iron hit him while working in a foundry, plaguing him with headaches for years.
+The scar is still visible on Peter Kurten’s scalp where he was struck by a piece of iron while working in a foundry, plaguing him with headaches for years.